 1. Habanero Pepper (Capsicum spp)

-Habanero pepper is a warm seasoned firm chili pepper with beautiful yellow, brown, red, and orange fresh colors.
-It is one of the easiest peppers to grow in pots/containers and one of the worlds’ hottest peppers.
+Habanero pepper is a warm, seasoned, firm chili pepper with beautiful yellow, brown, red, and orange fresh colors.
+It is one of the easiest peppers to grow in pots/containers and one of the world’s hottest peppers.

 2. Jalapeno Pepper (Capsicum annuum 'Jalapeno')

-Other names for Jalapeno pepper include; Chipotle chilies (smoked Jalapeno peppers), Cuaresmeno, Chile Gordo and, Huachinango.
+Other names for Jalapeno pepper include Chipotle chilies (smoked Jalapeno peppers), Cuaresmeno, Chile Gordo, and Huachinango.

 3. Serrano Pepper (Capsicum annuum 'Serrano')

-Serrano pepper originated in the mountainous regions of Mexican states Puebla and Hidalgo.
-While it is similar in appearance to the Jalapeno pepper it is smaller and much hotter (Ranges from 10,000 to 25,000 SHU).
-The serrano peppers can be found in a series of colors depending on ripeness, from green to yellow, orange, red, and even brown.
+While it is similar in appearance to the Jalapeno pepper, it is smaller and much hotter (Ranges from 10,000 to 25,000 SHU).
+The serrano peppers can be found in various colors depending on ripeness, from green to yellow, orange, red, and brown.

 4. Scotch Bonnet Pepper (Capsicum spp)

-Scotch Bonnet is a fruity, fiery and, bright-colored pepper whose name comes from its resemblance to the Scottish "tam o’ shanter" hat.
-However, Scotch Bonnet is primarily found in the Caribbean, Guyana, and the Maldives where it’s used in regional cooking, particularly Caribbean jerk sauce and marinades.
+However, Scotch Bonnet is primarily found in the Caribbean, Guyana, and the Maldives, where it’s used in regional cooking, particularly Caribbean jerk sauce and marinades.

-It is one of the world’s hottest pepper with a Scoville scale reading ranging from 100,000 to 350,000 SHU.
+It is one of the world’s hottest peppers, with a Scoville scale reading ranging from 100,000 to 350,000 SHU.

 5. Anaheim Pepper (Capsicum annuum 'Anaheim')

-Anaheim pepper is a vigorously growing pepper plant with slightly tapering green fruits that turn maroon when ripe.
+Anaheim is a vigorously growing pepper plant with slightly tapering green fruits that turn maroon when ripe.

 6. Datil Pepper (Capsicum chinense 'Datil')

-The datil pepper is a relatively small green to yellowish-golden aromatic hot pepper well-known in St. Augustine where it is said to have been brought to Florida by Minorcans.
-The flavor of a datil pepper is unique in that it bears a sweet, fruity tang coupled with its spiciness.
+The datil pepper is a relatively small green to yellowish-golden aromatic hot pepper well-known in St. Augustine, where it is said to have been brought to Florida by Minorcans.

 7. Cayenne Pepper (Capsicum spp)

-Cayenne pepper is also known as Guinea spice, cow-horn pepper, aleva, bird pepper, or red pepper.
-The cayenne is a long and skinny pepper and it is closely related to Jalapeno and bell peppers.
-However, Cayenne pepper is much hotter with a Scoville scale reading of approximately 25,000 to 50,000 SHU.
+The cayenne is a long, skinny pepper closely related to Jalapeno and bell peppers.
+However, Cayenne pepper is much hotter, with a Scoville scale reading of approximately 25,000 to 50,000 SHU.

 8. Poblano Pepper (Capsicum annuum var. annuum 'Poblano')